 Effects of Laminine in pre-diabetic patients

 FGF acts in an autocrine or a paracrine manner interacting with its specific receptors and has been shown to play an important role in tissue formation.
 When a person undergoes stem cell therapy, his body is first injected with Fibroblast Growth Factor.
 FGF plays a very crucial role in order for the stem cell to work.
 FGF directs the stem cell where to go and what to repair, likened to an architect.

 There are cell organs in our body that stem-cells cannot regenerate.
 Although stem cells can create billions of cells each day to replenish dead blood cells, it may not repair the heart or pancreas although it can repair small muscle tissues or nerves.
 This is where strengthening stem cell production helps.

 The significant action of Fibroblast Growth Factor

 FGF directs stem cells and it needs amino acid proteins to do that.
 Amino acids are the building blocks of proteins and proteins are the building blocks of stem-cells.
 Thus, FGF and amino acid (proteins and peptides) function together to instigate cellular tissue repair.

-Bottom line, we need these FGFs and amino acids in the body, and the Laminine stem cell connection is an option.
+Bottom line, we need these FGFs and amino acids in the body and the Laminine stem cell connection is a very good option.
 Taking a minimum dosage of 2-capsules per day can make a difference.